Modeling of Semiconductor Devices

 SiLENSe for 1D drift-diffusion analysis of electron and hole injection into the active region and their radiative and non-radiative recombination.
 Several recombination channels are considered including Auger recombination and recombination on threading dislocations inherent in Group-III nitride heterostructures.

-FETIS software for modeling of high-electron mobility (HEMT) and field-effect (FET) transistors:
+FETIS software for modeling of III-nitride high-electron mobility transistors (HEMTs), including: